widemeadows/PiecewiseG1BezierFit/README.md

             4     2];
 ```

-Each piecewise cubic segment is drawin in a different color, along with the new control points found by the algorithm.
+Each piecewise cubic segment is drawin in a different color, along with the convex hull of the new control points found by the algorithm.
 ![Continuity](https://gitlab.com/erehm/PiecewiseG1BezierFit/raw/master/images/Example1.png "Credit: Eric Rehm, Université Laval")

 ### Piecewise cubic fit to a Lissajous figure (*n* = 3)
 Here's an example of using just three knot points (chosen automatically by the code) to fit two cubic Bézier segments to a Lissajous figure.

-Each piecewise cubic segment is drawin in a different color, along with the new control points found by the algorithm.
+Each piecewise cubic segment is drawin in a different color, along with the convex hull of the new control points found by the algorithm.
 ![Continuity](https://gitlab.com/erehm/PiecewiseG1BezierFit/raw/master/images/Example2.png "Credit: Eric Rehm, Université Laval")

 ### Piecewise cubit fit to two cycles of a sine wave (*n* = 5)

-Each piecewise cubic segment is drawin in a different color, along with the new control points found by the algorithm.
+Each piecewise cubic segment is drawin in a different color, along with the convex hull of the new control points found by the algorithm.
 ![Continuity](https://gitlab.com/erehm/PiecewiseG1BezierFit/raw/master/images/Example3.png "Credit: Eric Rehm, Université Laval")

 ## Dependenciees